Bayesian Modeling with Gaussian Processes using the GPstuff Toolbox: Marginalization over parameters

 Monte Carlo integration scales better than the grid integration in large parameter spaces since its error decreases with a rate that is independent of the dimension \citep{Robert+Casella:2004}.
 There are two options to find a Monte Carlo estimate for the marginal posterior $p(\f|\mathcal{D})$.
 The first option is to sample only the parameters from their marginal posterior $p(\vartheta|\mathcal{D})$ or from its approximation (see Figure \ref{is_integration}).
 In this case, the posterior marginal of the latent variable is approximated with mixture distribution as in the grid integration.
 The alternative is to sample both the parameters and the latent variables.

 The full MCMC is performed by alternate sampling from the conditional posteriors $p(\f|\mathcal{D},\vartheta)$ and $p(\vartheta|\mathcal{D},\f)$.
-Possible choices to sample from the conditional posterior of the parameters are, e.g., HMC and slice sampling (SLS) \citep{Neal:2003}.
+Possible choices to sample from the conditional posterior of the parameters are, e.g., HMC, no-U-turn sampler \citep{Hoffman+Gelman:2014}, slice sampling (SLS) \citep{Neal:2003,Thompson+Neal:2010}.
 Sampling both the parameters and latent variables is usually slow since due to the strong correlation between them \citep{Vanhatalo+Vehtari:2007,Vanhatalo+Pietilainen+Vehtari:2010}.
+Surrogate slice sampling by \citet{Murray+Adams:2010} can be used to sample both the parameters and latent variables at the same time.

 Sampling from the (approximate) marginal, $p(\vartheta|\mathcal{D})$, is an easier task since the parameter space is smaller.

-The parameters can be sampled from their marginal posterior (or its approximation) with HMC, SLS \citep{Neal:2003} or via importance sampling \citep{Geweke:1989}.
+The parameters can be sampled from their marginal posterior (or its approximation) with HMC, SLS \citep{Neal:2003,Thompson+Neal:2010} or via importance sampling \citep{Geweke:1989}.
 In importance sampling, we use a Gaussian or Student-$t$ proposal distribution $g(\vartheta)$ with mean $\hat{\vartheta}$ and covariance approximated with the negative Hessian of the log posterior, and approximate the integral with

 where $w_i = q(\vartheta^{(i)})/g(\vartheta^{(i)})$ are the importance weights.
 In some situations the naive Gaussian or Student-$t$ proposal distribution is not adequate since the posterior distribution $q(\vartheta|\mathcal{D})$ may be non-symmetric or the covariance estimate is poor.
 An alternative for these situations is the scaled Student-$t$ proposal distribution \citep{Geweke:1989} which is adjusted along each main direction of the approximate covariance.
 The implementation of the importance sampling is discussed in detail by \citet{Vanhatalo+Pietilainen+Vehtari:2010}.